Relationship Counseling: Couples Therapy Vs. Marriage Counseling

 Couples therapy for strengthening relationships

-One common misconception about relationship issues therapy including couples therapy, is that this type of treatment is only for people with serious problems or mental health conditions.
+One common misconception about relationship issues therapy including couples therapy, is that therapy and counseling, is only for people with serious problems or mental health conditions.
 In reality, this is not necessarily true.
 Both individuals and couples go to therapy for all kinds of reasons, including general maintenance of a healthy relationship or general support for mental health.
-Additionally, many individuals and couples go to therapy regularly over time rather than only when facing serious challenges.
+Additionally, many individuals and couples go to counseling and therapy regularly over time rather than only when facing serious challenges.

 Common benefits of couples therapy and relationship counseling